Daviesia brachyphylla

-Daviesia brachyphylla is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
+Daviesia brachyphylla is a species of flowering plant in the Fabaceae family and is endemic to the south-west of Western Australia.
 It is a spreading to bushy shrub with cylindrical phyllodes with a slightly downcurved point and orange, maroon and red flowers.

 Description

 Daviesia brachyphylla is a spreading to bushy shrub that typically grows to a height of up to 80 cm and has glabrous branchlets.
 Its leaves are reduced to cylindrical phyllodes 10–30 mm long and 1.0–1.5 mm wide with a slightly down-curved point.
 The flowers are arranged in groups of up to six in leaf axils on a peduncle up to 1.5 mm long, each flower on a pedicel 1–4 mm long with oblong bracts about 1 mm long at the base.
-The sepals are 2.5–3.5 mm long, the standard petal orange with pinkish edges and a maroon base and 7–8.5 mm long, the wings dark pink and 6–7 mm long, the keel red and 7.0–7.5 mm long.
+The sepals are 2.5–3.5 mm long.
+The standard is orange with pinkish edges and a maroon base and 7–8.5 mm long, the wings dark pink and 6–7 mm long, the keel red and 7.0–7.5 mm long.
 Flowering occurs from July to October and the fruit is an inflated triangular pod 10–12 mm long.